Other Writings & Projects

 ‘Finding More in Nature,’ November 28, 2021

-We were so humbled to be asked to talk about our obsession and use of iNaturalist, a site we use to document our observations.
-We discuss our path, different techniques we use, stories, and memorable moments from the past few years.
+I was so humbled to be asked to talk about my obsession and use of iNaturalist, a site I use to document our observations.
+I discussed various paths and different techniques used, stories, and memorable moments from the past few years.

-If you’re interested in the iNaturalist platform and community give it a listen!
-I think the last question is my favorite answer from the both of us.
+If you’re interested in the iNaturalist platform and community, give it a listen!
+I think the last question is my favorite answer.
 Enjoy!

 California Naturalist Blog